Different perspectives reveal rising tensions at RSU 9

 Meanwhile, a community petition is circulating throughout RSU 9 towns providing residents with the opportunity to also cast a vote of no confidence in Meserve.
 Many parents have been actively involved in the petition, carrying the ensuing district drama into students’ homes.

-However, Hodum has already stated that the EA is not interested in pursuing this method.
-LeClair expressed her disappointment in Mt.
-Blue EA’s lack of willingness to participate, but said that if the board approves a conflict resolution proposal, they will move forward.
+However, Hodum has already stated that the Education Association is not interested in pursuing this method.
+LeClair expressed her disappointment in the association’s lack of willingness to participate, but said if the board approves a conflict resolution proposal, they will move forward.

 “We know that not all members of the staff are part of the association and so while the association may choose not to participate, that doesn’t mean that everyone would choose not to participate,” LeClair said in a phone interview.